 Better mouse support

-You can finally use a mouse with the iPad, and—surprise!—the world hasn’t ended.
+use a mouse with the iPad, and—surprise!—the world hasn’t ended.
 Now it’s time to make it better.
 Apple could start by letting you change the pointer to look more like the arrow-shaped pointer you find on the Mac.
 As it is, Apple promotes mouse support on the iPad as an Accessibility feature called AssistiveTouch, so instead of a true pointer you have to deal with a big circle that’s meant to mimic a fingerprint.
 Considering that you can be far more precise with an Apple Pencil with the same interface, though, there’s no reason why Apple can’t make the iPad’s pointer design smaller and more familiar.

 Apple could also introduce support for more buttons on mice and the ability to use the scroll gesture on the Magic Mouse 2.
 It’d also be nice to have a way to easily turn off the AssistiveTouch menu when you’re done using the mouse.
 Some users make their own Shortcuts that show up in the homepage’s widget section, but iPad mouse support has been so widely embraced that Apple should just include a shutoff switch as a Control Center shortcut.

 Apple introduced some great improvements to multitasking in iOS 13, but I’d like to see even more.